Blog

 So what actually drives asset management software cost — and what should your organization realistically budget for?

-This guide breaks it all down: the most common pricing models, real benchmark cost ranges by business size, hidden fees to watch for, and a practical framework for evaluating total value.
+This guide breaks it all down: the most common pricing models, real benchmark cost ranges by business size and industry, hidden fees to watch for, and a practical framework for evaluating total value.
 Whether you’re a growing SMB or a global enterprise, by the end of this, you’ll know exactly what to expect.

 What Does Asset Management Software Cost?

-Asset management software can range from free (open-source tools with limited functionality) to $150+ per user per month for enterprise-grade platforms.
-The wide spread exists because the term “asset management software” covers very different use cases — from basic hardware tracking to full lifecycle management spanning IT, facilities, procurement, and finance.
+The wide spread exists because the term “asset management software” covers very different use cases — from basic hardware tracking to full asset lifecycle management spanning IT, facilities, procurement, and finance.
+According to Gartner, the global IT asset management software market continues to expand as organizations seek unified visibility across increasingly complex technology stacks.

 Note: Per-asset pricing models (common with platforms like Strev) can be more cost-effective for large teams since you’re not paying per seat.
 More on this below.